stanmoore1/sparta/JAB_readme.txt

 4) Test problem (using subcells)
 -adapted from provided collide/ test problem, also added a 2d version of it -stored in src/jab_testproblem/ as in.collide*

+5) Bird's version of partner selection (random subcell instead of random particle) -code snippet is stored in src/jab_bird_partnerselection.txt -this should replace what (as of writing this note) is lines 1200-1214 in collide.cpp